Canonical URLs: A Beginner's Guide to Canonical Tags

 <link rel="canonical" href="https://example.com/preferred-url-here/" />

-But the exact way to implement them is a bit different depending on your platform.
-Let’s go over five of the most common:
+However, the exact implementation varies depending on your platform.
+Let’s explore five of the most common methods:

 Magento 1